birdofpreyru/csurf/README.md

-That article ends with a misleading claim that library developers acknowledged the bug, and deprecated the library because of it; while in reality the deprecation note in GitHub repo read &laquo;_This npm module is currently deprecated due to the large influx of security vulunerability reports received, most of which are simply exploiting the underlying limitations of CSRF itself.
+That article ends with a misleading claim that library developers acknowledged the bug, and deprecated the library because of it; while in reality the deprecation note in GitHub repo read &laquo;_This npm module is currently deprecated due to the large influx of security vulnerability reports received, most of which are simply exploiting the underlying limitations of CSRF itself.
 The Express.js project does not have the resources to put into this module, which is largely unnecessary for modern SPA-based applications._&raquo; &mdash; essentially